microsoft/code-with-engineering-playbook/docs/source-control/git-guidance/README.md

 ## Working with large repositories

-When working with a very large repository of which you don't require all the files, you can use `VFS for Git` - an open source Git extension that virtualizes the file system beneath your Git repository, so that you seem to work in a regular working directory but while VFS for Git only downloads objects as they are needed.
+When working with a very large repository of which you don't require all the files, you can use `VFS for Git` - an open source Git extension that virtualize the file system beneath your Git repository, so that you seem to work in a regular working directory but while VFS for Git only downloads objects as they are needed.
 You can find more information on VFS for Git in the [Git LFS and VFS document](git-lfs-and-vfs.md).

 ## Tools